cakephp/docs/en/models/retrieving-your-data.rst

 prefer.
 These conditions are also infinitely nest-able.
 Let's say you had a belongsTo relationship between Posts and Authors.
-Let's say you wanted to find all the posts that contained a certain keyword (“magic”) or were created in the past two weeks, but you want to restrict your search to posts written by Bob::
+Let's say you wanted to find all the posts that contained a certain keyword ("magic") or were created in the past two weeks, but you want to restrict your search to posts written by Bob::

     array(